Frequently Asked Questions (FAQ)

 What is the 60 day enrollment period?

-The enrollment period is the time period that your Association provided account is available to be claimed and setup.
-The Association enrollment period will end 60 days after the Launch Event.
-If you do not setup your account in the 60 day enrollment period, we will not be able to offer you the Community Benchmark comparisons.
+The enrollment period is the time period that your Association provided account is available to be claimed and set up.
+The Association enrollment period will end a certain number of days after the Launch Event.
+If you do not set up your account in the 60 day enrollment period, we will not be able to offer you the Community Benchmark comparisons.

 When does my subscription period start?

 Regardless of when you sign up, your subscription billing period will start at the end of the enrollment period.

 What’s the benefit of signing up in the first 30 days?

 You will be the first to receive comparative information at the end of the enrollment period.
 If you decide to upgrade to one of our paid plans in the first 30 days, you will receive a waived setup fee and 2 free months of Free subscription.

 The Association will receive a monthly report with a summary of the aggregated trends of your region.
 As your association is developing and experimenting with their marketing plans and educational programming intended to help your winery achieve its goals, your association can better tailor its marketing, communications, and programming to your needs based on the trends it is reviewing.